Why You Should Consider Sealing Criminal Records

 You Deserve a Fresh Start

-New Law Increases Eligibility for Sealing Criminal Records
+Increased Eligibility for Sealing Criminal Records in Colorado

 Under the bill, more people will qualify to request to have their criminal records sealed.
 The bill also simplifies and expedites the record sealing process for certain individuals.

 You may hear people interchangeably use sealing and expungement.
-However, in Colorado they have different definitions.
+However, they have different definitions in Colorado.

 In Colorado, only juveniles may have their records expunged, or, in other words, destroyed.
 In a sense, the criminal record never existed.